 The Sludge team

-David Moore – Previously, Executive Director of the non-profit Participatory Politics Foundation.
-PPF created OpenCongress, the most visited non-profit site for tracking bills and money in the U.S. Congress.
-Later projects included AskThem and NYC Councilmatic.
-David is based in NYC. (@ppolitics)
+David Moore – Executive director of the Participatory Politics Foundation.
+PPF created OpenCongress, the most-visited nonprofit site for tracking bills and campaign donations in the U.S. Congress.
+Later open-source projects included AskThem and NYC Councilmatic.
+David is based in Brooklyn, NY. (@ppolitics)

 Donald Shaw – Journalist who focuses on special interests’ efforts to influence politicians and shape public policy.
 He has been a reporter at MapLight, where he exposed correlations between campaign contributions and votes, and at OpenCongress.
 Donald is based in Western Massachusetts. (@donnydonny)

 Previous Sludge reporters included senior reporter Alex Kotch in 2018-2019.

 From January 2018 through March 2019, Sludge was supported by grants from the Civil Media Company and Civil Foundation.
 Since April 2019, Sludge has operated with the largest share of its funding coming from readers who make small, monthly donations, and from the NewsMatch drive of the Institute for Nonprofit News (INN).